There are so many holiday events for your family to enjoy this year!

-Here’s what we know about what’s going on around Seattle, and what has changed.
+Here’s what we know about what’s going on around Seattle.
 In many cases, advance ticket purchase is required.
-Also, COVID protocols generally require mask wearing and often proof of vaccination.
-Check your particular event for details.

 Also, check back for more holiday events.
 We’ll be updating often.
 And you can always find much more in our Family Event Calendar.

 [Related: Light displays in Seattle and nearby || Holiday events outside the Seattle area ]